Testing the mixture model hypothesis via spectral gap: Introduction

 We now go through some examples of $\mu$ for which we can explicitly list out the eigenvalues of $T_{\mu}$.
-The actual computations and proofs are done in the next section, and we always have in mind that the dimension $d$ is large.
-In all of these examples, the largest eigenvalue of $T_{\mu}$ is significantly larger than most of the other eigenvalues of $T_{\mu}$.
-Hence, a spectral gap appears in the eigenvalue distribution of $T_{\mu}$.
+The actual computations and proofs are done in Section \ref{examplesection}.
+In these examples, we always have in mind that the dimension $d$ is large.
+In all the examples, notice that the largest eigenvalue of $T_{\mu}$ is significantly larger than most of the other eigenvalues of $T_{\mu}$.
+Hence, a \textit{spectral gap} appears in the eigenvalue distribution of $T_{\mu}$.